 Report sightings

-If you live in Queensland and suspect electric ants, report them as soon as possible.
+If you suspect you’ve seen electric ants, report them as soon as possible.
 Even if you’re not sure.

 For signs of exotic pests and diseases in imported goods, sea containers or parcels, call See.
 Secure.
-Report on 1800 798 636 or use our online form.
+Report on 1800 798 636 or use the online form.

 Follow the rules